Great things to do in Bristol

 As anyone who cycles round town will know, Bristol isn’t flat.
 There are, like Rome, meant to be seven hills in Bristol, but we, and our ever-tired legs, are pretty sure there’s a lot more than that.
 All those massive mounds might make getting around town hard work on your calves, but they give the city much of its unique charm and, if you know where to go, plenty of amazing vantage spots from which to admire the panoramas.
 Head to Brandon Hill park, just behind Park Street, and climb the tight spiral staircase to the top of Cabot Tower to view the entire city in one glorious go.

 Residents of Clifton are renowned for thinking their genteel part of the city is superior to anywhere else in Bristol.
 As much as Cliftonites find it hard to believe, there are plenty of reasons a lot of people choose not to live in the city’s swankiest area.
 But we’ve got to be honest, who wouldn’t want a beautiful outdoor swimming pool with a great restaurant attached, hidden away on their street?
 Built back in 1850, after closing for almost 20 years, Clifton Lido re-opened in 2008, fully restored with spa facilities and a new restaurant and café.
-Lounge by the pool, have a massage, facial or sauna, then grab some tapas at the bar for a city-centre spa experience unlike any other.
+Now named Bristol Lido, you can lounge by the pool, have a massage, facial or sauna, then grab some tapas at the bar or head up to the more up-market viewing gallery restaurant.
+For a city-centre spa experience unlike any other, we recommend opting for the set menu, where you'll be treated to wood roast aubergine, whole quail and delicious rosemary manchego.

-We couldn’t have a list of things to do in Bristol without mentioning one of its most famous exports - graffiti.
+Lets be honest: we couldn’t have a list of things to do in Bristol without mentioning one of its most famous artistic exports - graffiti.
 From fiercely protected murals on shop shutters and public walls, to chrome-and-black ‘throwies’ and ill-judged tags on vans and windows, Bristol is covered in graff, for good and for bad.
-But mostly for good.
 While everybody knows about Stokes Croft and what’s left of Nelson Street, if you’re looking for top-quality ‘street art’, you’re better off heading to Dean Lane skatepark in Bedminster, or, if you’re feeling brave, taking a look beneath the M32 flyover at the ‘halls of fame’.
 It’s in these sort of places that local and visiting artists are free to spend the time creating huge pieces that are far more impressive than any pseudo-political stencil with a £50k price tag.

 While most of the surrounding area was totally destroyed during WW2, somehow the 18th Century exchange building at the heart of St Nick’s market was spared, and today is the last remaining building of its kind in the country.
 While the Exchange itself is packed with independent traders selling all sorts of random wares, the adjoining Glass Arcade is now home to a huge variety of food stalls offering eats and treats from across the globe.
 From divine Kurdish naan bread wraps at Matina, to tantalising tagines from Al Bab Mansour, awesome jerk pork at Caribbean Wrap and fabulous falafels from Eat A Pitta, it’s all here.
-And if you fancy something from a little closer to home, Bristol’s own Pieminister and Grillstock both do a roaring trade here, too.
+And if you fancy something from a little closer to home, Bristol’s own Pieminister does a roaring trade here, too.
+So crumbly, pastry, gravy goodness are at your fingertips, people.

 Here at Time Out Bristol, it pains us to drop that smuggest of cliches ‘only in Bristol’, but in the case of Cosies in St Pauls, we felt we had to.
 Where else could you find a tiny basement venue in a long deprived inner-city area that transforms at night from a pleasant businessman’s wine bar into a raucous, vibe-packed micro club hosting some of the city’s best reggae and bass-music DJs?
 With cliches in mind, Cosies really is a jewel in Bristol’s musical crown, with the low ceilings and slate floors keeping the sound tight, and a diverse, music loving crowd keeping the vibes nice.
 Head there on a Sunday for ‘Reggae Sundays’ and close down your weekend the right way.